 Lining the western coastline of the southern half of South America, Chile is a stunning nation full of natural wonders—including rivers and valleys, lakes, forests, and the famous Patagonia mountain ranges.
 Although it suffered for decades under the horrific dictatorship of Augusto Pinochet, Chile has been inching closer to full democracy in recent years.
 In fact, the United Nations' HDI listed it as a “flawed democracy” in 2017, meaning it has free and fair elections but with limits—such as media censorship, low participation, and underdeveloped political culture.

 You may also like: The 50 best beach towns to live in

 - Happiness score: 6.446

 Taiwan is a sovereign island nation lying just east of China.
 The country climbed up a notch from last year, when it was seven slots up from the year prior.
-These improvements indicate happiness in Tawain isn't just widespread—it's growing.
+These improvements show happiness in Taiwan isn't just widespread—it's growing.

 - Happiness score: 6.592

-With more tourists than any other country on earth, the world is clearly drawn the picturesque western European country.
+With more tourists than any other country on Earth, the world is clearly drawn to the picturesque Western European country.
 Yet the French have a long history of being labeled as gloomy and morose.
-Polling from multiple sources suggests the tides may be shifting,
+Polling from multiple sources suggests the tides may be shifting.

 - Happiness score: 6.595